 Now, it's important to keep in mind that this code is just an example to illustrate the concept.
 It's not a fully functional or optimised backtesting script.
 Backtesting requires expertise in financial data analysis and programming.

 So, if you're planning to dive into backtesting, make sure to do your own research and consult with a financial advisor.
-They'll have the knowledge and expertise to guide you in making well-informed investment decisions.
+They'll have the knowledge and expertise to guide you in making well informed investment decisions.

 Remember, trading involves risks, and it's crucial to have a solid understanding of the market dynamics before putting your money on the line.

-Step 4: ChatGPT for performance analysis or evaluating the trading strategy
+ChatGPT for evaluating the trading strategy

 In the next step, the results of the backtesting simulation are then evaluated to assess the strategy's performance.
 This can be done using performance metrics such as return on investment (ROI), maximum drawdown, and risk-adjusted returns.